 Mitch Daniels (38:21):

 Well, thank you for injecting that note of hope.
-One reason I'm hopeful, I'm hopeful too, and one reason, Stephanie, is because you and people like you at Reason and elsewhere are thinking and writing and arguing persuasively on behalf of the liberties that this nation with all its struggles, still represents to the world, and I hope will again, thank you so much for your work and for joining us on the Future of Liberty.
+I'm hopeful too.
+And one reason, Stephanie, is because you, and people like you at Reason and elsewhere, are thinking and writing and arguing persuasively on behalf of the liberties that this nation, with all its struggles, still represents to the world, and I hope will again.
+Thank you so much for your work and for joining us on the Future of Liberty.

 It was an honor.
 Thank you.